 Traditionally tempeh is made from soy.
 However, homemade tempeh can be made from seeds, beans, or lentils.
 It is surprisingly easy to ferment at home.
 (If you’re into DIY tempeh, I recommend buying cultures online from a reputable source).

 One of my favorite ways to cook tempeh is to marinate it and throw it on the barbecue.
 Really, you can use any barbecue sauce for barbecued tempeh.
 Here’s how to make barbecued tempeh:

 - Thinly slice the tempeh.
-Aim for slices that are about 1/2-inch or 1 cm thick.
+Aim for slices that are about 1/2 inch or 1 cm thick.

-- Slather on the barbecue sauce.
+- Slather on your favorite barbecue sauce.

 - Place the tempeh directly on the grill.

 - Tempeh doesn’t need to be cooked, so heat until the sauce is nicely bubbling and the tempeh is warmed through.